 The 15 Global Challenges provide a framework to assess the global and local prospects for humanity.
-Their description, with a range of views and actions to addressed each, enriched with regional views and progress assessments are updated each year, since 1996.
-A short overview is published in the annual State of the Future,while continuous updates and details are available on the Global Futures Intelligence System website: https://themp.org.
-The 15 Global Challenges are a result of continuous research, Delphi studies, interviews, and participantion of over 4,000 experts from around the world, since 1996 — see a short history.
+A brief overview of each challenge, a list with actions to address them, and regional considerations are continually updated with improved insights since 1996.
+The 15 Global Challenges are a result of continuous research, Delphi studies, interviews, and participation of over 4,000 experts from around the world — see a short history.

 The 15 Global Challenges: